milan400/weatherbot/README.md

 1. Clone the repo
 2. Make zip file of this repo
   1. The zip file name should be the name of your lambda application name
-  2. You have to options either to load the zip file directly from your local or from S3 bucket
+  2. You have two options either to load the zip file directly from your local computer or from S3 bucket

 3. Make a Chatbot from AWS Lex
 4. Attach the lambda function in the intent to which the lambda to run